 What does it cost?

 You should allow up to one month for the whole process to be completed.
-It is therefore advisable to start the process at least a month prior to your guests arriving.
+It is therefore advisable to start the process at least a month before your guests arrive.

 You will be informed when the process is complete and will need to make payment prior to collection.

 The application will need to be done by the host and not the guest.

 It is important to note that you will need to make the application and obtain a new Carta de Invitación for each stay.